 We maintain Hull and Increased Value insurance, which provides coverage for physical damage up to an agreed amount for each vessel.
 The deductibles are \$1.0 million on the Q4000, the Q5000, the HP I and the Well Enhancer, and \$500,000 on the Seawell.
 In addition to the primary deductibles, the vessels are subject to an annual aggregate deductible of \$5 million.
-We also carry Protection and Indemnity ("P&I") insurance, which covers liabilities arising from the operation of the vessels, and General Liability insurance, which covers liabilities arising from construction operations.
-The deductible on both the P&I and General Liability is \$100,000 per occurrence.
+We also carry Protection and Indemnity ("P&I") insurance, which covers liabilities arising from the operation of the vessels, and General Liability insurance, which covers liabilities arising from the operation of the vessels, and General Liability insurance, which covers liabilities arising from the P&I and General Liability is \$100,000 per occurrence.
 Onshore employees are covered by Workers' Compensation.
 Offshore employees and marine crews are covered by a Maritime Employers Liability ("MEL") insurance policy, which covers Jones Act exposures, and includes a deductible of \$100,000 per occurrence plus a \$750,000 annual aggregate deductible.
 In addition to the liability policies described above, we currently carry various layers of Umbrella Liability for total limits of \$500 million in excess of primary limits.
 Our self-insured retention on our medical and health benefits program for employees is \$250,000 per participant.